Fano varieties with $\mathrm{Nef}(X)=\mathrm{Psef}(X)$ and $\rho(X)=\mathrm{dim}\, X-1$: Construction of Fano varieties with and

-\begin{lemma} Let $f:X\to Y$ be an equidimensional Fano fibration of relative dimension $1$ between normal projective varieties with $\mathbb{Q}$-factorial klt singularities.
+\begin{lemma} Let $f \colon X\to Y$ be a Fano fibration of relative dimension $1$ between normal projective varieties with $\mathbb{Q}$-factorial klt singularities.
 Then the relative Picard number of $f$ is $1$ if and only if $f^*D$ is irreducible for every prime divisor $D$ in $Y$. \end{lemma}

 \begin{proof} If the relative Picard number of $f$ is $1$, then $f^*D$ is irreducible for every prime divisor $D$ in $Y$.
 Assume that the relative Picard number of $f$ is at least $2$.
-Since $f$ is a Fano fibration and $X$ has $\mathbb{Q}$-factorial klt singularities, we can run a MMP for $X$ over $Y$ by \cite[Cor.
+Since $f$ is a Fano fibration and $X$ has $\mathbb{Q}$-factorial klt singularities, we can run an MMP for $X$ over $Y$ by \cite[Cor.
 1.3.3]{BCHM10}.
 We obtain the following sequence of birational maps over $Y$